Carpetsoftdev/Crack-grabber/README.md

-First make sure you have python https://www.python.org/downloads/ once in the setup select Add python.exe to PATH then click Install Now then do .py and finsh installing the rest then open up the Installer bat file then open up the Builder.py it should welcome you
+First make sure you have python https://www.python.org/downloads/ once in the setup select Add python.exe to PATH then click Install Now then do .py and finish installing the rest then open up the Installer bat file then open up the Builder.py it should welcome you